leesiongchan/html-metadata-server/README.md

 #### CACHE_TTL (default: 3600)

-This is to the time-to-live of cache.
+This is to configure the time-to-live of cache.

 #### USER_AGENT (default: metadata-bot)

 You also can customize your user agent to anything you like.

+#### CORS_ALLOW_ORIGIN (default: '*')

+This is to configure the Cross-origin resource sharing (CORS) - Access-Control-Allow-Origin to allows cross-domain communication from the browser.